 Skilled in music and the biblical languages, steeped in the Bible, the Lutheran Confessions, and the history of the church, and attentive to the theological education and pastoral care needs of students, Greg would have to be described as an all-round scholar and pastor.
 He has served the Lutheran Church of Australia (LCA) as a member of the Commission on Theology and Inter-Church Relations and briefly while pastor in Bendigo as vice president of the Victoria-Tasmania District of the LCA.
 In addition to teaching duties at ALC Greg has served variously as Postgraduate Studies Coordinator, Vicarage Coordinator and teaching staff member responsible for Aboriginal ministry liaison.

-1 Corinthians, Concordia Popular Commentary, Concordia Publishing House, Saint Louis MO.
+1 Corinthians, Concordia Popular Commentary.
+Saint Louis, MO: Concordia Publishing House.

-The women’s ordination debate in the Lutheran Church of Australia: an open response to the Initial Report of the Commission on Theology and Church Relations, Concordia Theological Seminary bookstore, Fort Wayne IN.
+The women’s ordination debate in the Lutheran Church of Australia: an open response to the Initial Report of the Commission on Theology and Church Relations.
+Fort Wayne, IN: Concordia Theological Seminary bookstore.

-Gutnius Jon I Raitim (Commentary on the Gospel of John), Tok Pisin Baibel Komenteri, Kristen Pres, Madang, Papua New Guinea.
+Gutnius Jon I Raitim (Commentary on the Gospel of John).
+Tok Pisin Baibel Komenteri.
+Madang, PNG: Kristen Pres.

-Chi Rho Commentary on Joshua, Lutheran Publishing House, Adelaide SA.
+Chi Rho Commentary on Joshua, Adelaide, SA: Lutheran Publishing House.

-‘Pope Benedict XVI on Christology, Mariology and Sacred Scripture’, Lutheran Theological Journal 47/1 (May), 31–41.
+‘Pope Benedict XVI on Christology, Mariology and Sacred Scripture.’
+Lutheran Theological Journal 47, no. 1 (May): 31–41.

-‘He was deeply moved’ (sermon study on the gospel for the fifth Sunday in Lent), Lutheran Theological Journal 24/1 (May), 18–22.
+‘He was deeply moved.’
+(Sermon study on the gospel for the fifth Sunday in Lent.)
+Lutheran Theological Journal 24, no. 1 (May): 18–22.